-Since 2004 Martin has worked on more than 90 German feature films and series as a music supervisor, collaborating with directors such as Maren Ade, Lisa Bierwirth, Frauke Finsterwalder, Sonja Heiss, Christoph Hochhäusler, Ulrich Köhler, Nicolette Krebitz, Angela Schanelec, Maria Speth and Christian Schwochow.
+Since 2004 Martin has been working on more than 105 German art-house films and series as a music supervisor, collaborating with directors such as Maren Ade, Lisa Bierwirth, Frauke Finsterwalder, Sonja Heiss, Christoph Hochhäusler, Ulrich Köhler, Nicolette Krebitz, Angela Schanelec, Maria Speth, Eva Trobisch and Christian Schwochow.
 For a full overview please click on the link here.
-This year’s Berlinale film festival, in case you’re interested, showed five films that he had worked on, a personal record.

-The Secretly Group consists of four record labels, i.e. Dead Oceans, Jagjaguwar, The Numero Group, Secretly Canadian, and a music publisher (Secretly Publishing).
-For Germany, Martin is the exclusive representative of all recordings these labels own – in relation to their usage in feature films, commercials or games.
-The entertainment industry’s term for synchronizing moving images and music is ›synch‹.
-So if you’re in need of a great music and are making a film, a commercial or a game, send Martin an e-mail that says »Ra-Ta-Ta-Ta-Ta«.
+The North-American-born Secretly Group consists of three record labels, i.e. Dead Oceans, Jagjaguwar, and Secretly Canadian, alongside affiliate labels The Numero Group and Ghostly International.
+They release popular music of all kinds; The Trilogy Tapes is based in London and puts out challenging music of all kinds (it’s a blog and clothing label as well); Ostgut Ton is the music label of the club Berghain, it has released electronic music, mainly techno and house; PRAH Recordings‘ artists »experiment with the fringes of pop«, classical and electronic music.
+For Germany, Martin is the representative of all recordings all of these labels own – in relation to their usage in feature films, commercials or games.
+The entertainment industry’s term for synchronizing moving images and music is ›sync‹.
+So if you’re in need of especially great music and are making a film, a commercial or a game, send Martin an e-mail that says »Haberdashery«.
+In addition to the labels mentioned above Martin works for the French group Moriarty and their fantastic catalogue of recordings.

 From 2015 until 2020 Martin was the co-curator of Pop-Kultur festival.
 He has also worked in the same role for the festivals The Sun Machine Is Coming Down and Foreign Affairs (Berliner Festspiele), Wassermusik and No!
 Music (Haus der Kulturen der Welt).
 The first festival Martin co-programmed was SPEX Live which took place at Berghain in 2009.
 From 2013 until 2014 The One-Hit Parade was his interpretation of a web-based chart show which featured up-and-coming Berlin-based artists.
 It was filmed at Kantine am Berghain.
 Both Pet Shop Boys and New Order wrote jingles for it (season 1, season 2).